Food

 View on Amazon | View on Chewy

 Solid Gold’s recipe is grain-free, with sweet potato and chicken kibble.
-It packs a whopping 10 % fiber and is both gluten and grain-free.
+It packs a whopping 10% fiber and is both gluten and grain-free.
 The formula is low calorie and low fat, perfect for canines that need to slim down a bit.
 It uses real chicken and contains antioxidants, omegas, and omega fatty acids.
-Includes probiotics to promote gut health.
-Gut health brings overall good health to canines, and the recipe aims to cleanse, fuel, and balance the digestive system.
+It includes probiotics to promote gut health, which brings overall good health to canines.
+Veterinarians recommend this recipe for gut health and nutrient absorption, and it aims to cleanse, fuel, and balance the digestive system.

-It uses chicken, chicken meal, sweet potatoes, potatoes, peas, green beans, ocean fish meal, chicken fat, dried eggs, carrots, and more to provide nutrients.
+Solid Gold’s weight management recipe uses chicken, chicken meal, sweet potatoes, potatoes, peas, green beans, ocean fish meal, carrots, blueberries, salmon oil, and more.
 The recipe also contains pumpkin, a beneficial ingredient for canine digestion and a delicious source of healthy fibrous material.
-Kibble has 26% crude protein (min) and 9.5% crude fat (max) and packs 320 kcals/cup.
+It is enriched with added vitamins and minerals, and dog owners highly rate it.
+This is a premium option, which means it is pricier than some kibbles, but customers praise its gut-friendly properties.

 ProsCons